dwilliams1114/fast-deblur/README.md

 This repo contains various implementations of the "Fast-Method" deblur algorithm, as well as a GUI for easy usage.
 "Fast-Method" is described in the paper "A fast, simple, and parallelizable deconvolution algorithm for real-time applications" by Daniel Williams in SPIE.
 Libraries required to run the Java application are included.
+More details on the algorithm are found at https://danielwilliams.tech/fast-deblur.

 # Components
-This repo contains 5 components:
+This repo contains 4 components:
 - GUI for performing image deblurring with various algorithms (main method in Interface.java)
-- Pre-compiled Java executable of the GUI (in DeblurGUI)
+- Pre-compiled Java executable of the GUI (in DeblurGUI.java)
-- Wiener deconvolution (main method in WienerFilter.java)
-- Video deconvolution using the Fast-Method (implementation in VideoDecoder.java)
-- One dimensional usage of the Fast-Method  (main in Deblur1D)
+- One dimensional usage of the Fast-Method  (main in Deblur1D.java)
+- C implementations for one and two dimensions (in C folder, Deblur1D.c and Deblur2D.c)

 # Setup in Eclipse IDE
 To run all the main code, you'll need Java-OpenCV, Java-OpenCL, Java-OpenGL, and Java-FFMPEG bindings.
 All are included in the Libraries folder.